Select Page

 As another approach, one can turn a persistence diagram into a vector and use a standard machine learning method.
 The persistence image is a well-known method for creating finite dimensional vectors to represent persistence diagrams.
 Persistence images calculate pixel values of the image through Gaussian distributions centered at points of the persistence diagram; however, it lacks application-specific knowledge in the vectorization.
 To address this problem, Professor Vasileios Maroulas and I, along with our collaborators in the UTK chemistry department, have developed the application-driven persistence image, which incorporates domain knowledge into the creation of the persistence image.

 To apply this method, I developed an algorithm and implemented code in Matlab and R for the prediction of CO2 and N2 binding energies for a large dataset of molecules.
 Accurate prediction of these binding energies aids scientists in the identification of optimal materials for carbon capture technologies.
 For this application, I use element-specific information to incorporate the identity of the atoms into the Gaussian kernels used to create the image.
 The images are then used as input to a regression method to predict the binding energy.
 This method has competitive performance with existing methods on computationally optimized molecules and superior predictions on nonoptimized molecules, offering a way to bypass the computationally intensive optimization step.
-This research is ongoing.
+This research was published in Nature Communications.

 Figure on the right: Molecules HBr and F2 have the same bond lengths between atoms, resulting in exactly equal features in the persistence diagram. (b) If no chemical information is incorporated, the input vectors from the persistence images are exactly the same. (c) Using our method the input vectors for the molecules in (a) are distinguished by the larger values in several components of the vector for HBr.